CLTPayne/chess-game/README.md

 Promotion:

 -   The choice of new piece is not limited to pieces previously captured, thus promotion can result in a player owning, for example, two or more queens despite starting the game with one.
--   Add check to the pawn that sees if the move to is in the other player's first rank, if yes, before the other player makes a move, you can choose any piece to promote the pawn to.
+-   Add check to the pawn that sees if the move to is in the other player's first rank, if yes, before the other player makes a move, you can choose any piece to promote the pawn to. - If pawn is in opposite first rank, display block on the select input - Done
 -   https://en.wikipedia.org/wiki/Promotion_(chess)
 -   Select element with a list of the pieces - this is display none by default.
 -   Hook up the onclick logic for a) when the pawn hits the opposite end b) onchange event (a click event will open the menu by mouse or tab)